Trump Backs Rep. Luna on Proxy Voting

-President Donald Trump told reporters Thursday he supports Rep. Anna Paulina Luna’s, R-Fla. resolution to allow proxy voting for expectant mothers of Congress.
+President Donald Trump told reporters Thursday he supports Florida GOP Rep. Anna Paulina Luna's resolution to allow proxy voting for expectant mothers of Congress.

 "I don't know why it's controversial," Trump said outside Air Force One, according to a pool report.